intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

   serve different groups.

-* We need to continue work on all the other improvements that are seen necessary anyway, such as further improvements in security, ability for networks and applications to collaborate better, etc.
+* We need to continue work on all the other improvements that are seen as necessary anyway, such as further improvements in security, ability for networks and applications to collaborate better, etc.

 * Informal collaboration between different parties needs to continue